TIMESTAMP

 What is the difference between TIMESTAMP and TIMESTAMPTZ in PostgreSQL?

 TIMESTAMP stores date and time without any timezone information — the value is stored exactly as entered and does not change when the server timezone changes.
-TIMESTAMPTZ stores timestamps in UTC internally; when retrieving, PostgreSQL converts the UTC value to the current session or server timezone.
-TIMESTAMPTZ is the recommended type for most applications.
+TIMESTAMPTZ stores timestamps as UTC internally; on retrieval, PostgreSQL converts the UTC value to the current session timezone.
+TIMESTAMPTZ is recommended for most applications.